 There are many weight loss diets out there.

-Some focus on reducing your appetite, while others focus on restricting calories, carbs or fat.
+Some focus on reducing your appetite, while others restrict calories, carbs, or fat.

-Since all of them claim to be "the best" diet, it can be hard to know which ones are worth trying.
+Since all of them claim to be superior, it can be hard to know which ones are worth trying.

 This article reviews the 9 most popular weight loss diets and the science behind them.

-The paleo diet claims that modern humans should eat the same foods that their hunter-gatherer ancestors ate — the way humans were genetically designed to eat before agriculture developed.
+The paleo diet claims that you should eat the same foods that your hunter-gatherer ancestors ate before agriculture developed.

-While it's debatable that this diet is comprised of the same foods your ancestors ate, it is linked to several impressive health benefits.
+While it's debatable whether this diet really provides the same foods your ancestors ate, it is linked to several impressive health benefits.

-How it works: The paleo diet emphasizes whole foods, lean protein, vegetables, fruits, nuts and seeds, while avoiding processed foods, sugar, dairy and grains.
+How it works: The paleo diet emphasizes whole foods, lean protein, vegetables, fruits, nuts, and seeds, while discouraging processed foods, sugar, dairy, and grains.

 Some more flexible versions of the paleo diet also allow for dairy like cheese and butter, as well as tubers like potatoes and sweet potatoes.

-The downside: The paleo diet eliminates whole grains, legumes and dairy.
-Therefore, it unnecessarily eliminates several healthy and nutritious food groups.
+The downside: The paleo diet eliminates whole grains, legumes, and dairy, which are healthy and nutritious.

-Bottom Line: The paleo diet is based on eating whole foods and avoiding grains and dairy.
-It has several health benefits, including weight loss.
+SUMMARY The paleo diet emphasizes whole foods but bans grains and dairy.
+Its multiple health benefits include weight loss.

-The vegan way of life attempts to exclude all forms of animal exploitation and cruelty for ethical, environmental or health reasons.
+The vegan diet restricts all animal products for ethical, environmental, or health reasons.

 How it works: Veganism is the strictest form of vegetarianism.

-Weight loss: A vegan diet seems to be very effective at helping people lose weight, often without counting calories.
-This may be explained by its very low fat and high fiber content, which makes you feel fuller for longer.
+Weight loss: A vegan diet seems to be very effective at helping people lose weight — often without counting calories — because its very low fat and high fiber content may make you feel fuller for longer.

-One study showed that a vegan diet helped participants lose 9.3 lbs (4.2 kg) more than a control diet over 18 weeks.
+One 18-week study showed that people on a vegan diet lost 9.3 pounds (4.2 kg) more than those on a control diet.
 The vegan group was allowed to eat until fullness, but the control group had to restrict calories (13).

-However, vegan diets are not more effective for weight loss than other diets when matched for calories (14).
+However, calorie for calorie, vegan diets are not more effective for weight loss than other diets (14).

-The downside: Vegan diets eliminate animal foods completely, so they may be low in several nutrients.
-This includes vitamin B12, vitamin D, iodine, iron, calcium, zinc and omega-3 fatty acids (25, 26, 27, 28, 29).
+The downside: Because vegan diets eliminate animal foods completely, they may be low in several nutrients, including vitamin B12, vitamin D, iodine, iron, calcium, zinc, and omega-3 fatty acids (25, 26, 27, 28, 29).

-Bottom Line: Vegan diets exclude all animal products and animal-derived ingredients.
-They may cause weight loss due to lower calorie intake and may also reduce the risk of several diseases.
+SUMMARY Vegan diets exclude all animal products.
+They may cause weight loss due to lower calorie intake while reducing your risk of several diseases.

-Low-carb diets have been popular for many decades, especially for weight loss.
+Low-carb diets have been popular for decades — especially for weight loss.

-There are several types of low-carb diets, but all of them involve limiting carb intake to 20–150 grams of net carbs per day.
+There are several types of low-carb diets, but all involve limiting carb intake to 20–150 grams per day.

-The primary aim of the diet is to force the body to use more fats for fuel, instead of using carbs as a main source of energy.
+The primary aim of the diet is to force your body to use more fats for fuel instead of using carbs as a main source of energy.

-How it works: Low-carb diets are based on eating unlimited amounts of protein and fat, while severely limiting your carb intake.
+How it works: Low-carb diets emphasize unlimited amounts of protein and fat while severely limiting your carb intake.

-When carb intake is very low, fatty acids are moved into the blood and transported to the liver, where some of them are turned into ketones.
+When carb intake is very low, fatty acids are moved into your blood and transported to your liver, where some of them are turned into ketones.

 The downside: Low-carb diets do not suit everyone.
-Some may feel great on them, while others will feel miserable.
+Some feel great on them while others feel miserable.

-Some people may experience an increase in LDL, the "bad" cholesterol (46).
+Some people may experience an increase in “bad” LDL cholesterol (46).